 - After the onion is cool, put the onion, panko, milk, egg, nutmeg and black pepper in the bowl and mix with the meat until everything is combined.
 You can use a silicone spatula/spoon to mix.

 - Add egg, nutmeg, and black pepper and mix everything again.

 - Divide the mixture into 4.
 If you prefer smaller pieces, you can divide it into more pieces.

 - Toss it from one hand to the other.
 I do this 8-10 times in order to get rid of the air inside the meat.
 This way the Hambagu won't crack while cooking.

 - Shape the Patties 0.8 inch (2cm) thick and make a dent in the middle of the patties.

 To Cook Hambagu

-- Heat 1 tbsp oil in a frying pan over medium-high heat and place the meat patties in the pan.
-Cook until one side gets brown (about 4-5 minutes).
+- Heat a thin layer of oil in a frying pan over medium-high heat and place the meat patties in the pan with the dent side up.
+Cook until one side gets brown (about 2-3 minutes).

-- Turn the patties over and cook other side till brown.
+- Turn the patties over and cook the other side till brown.